 September 2022

-Cape Cod Regional Transit Authority in Massachusetts serves 15 towns within a 400 square miles area in an area where the population triples in the summer with seasonal residents.
+Cape Cod Regional Transit Authority (CCRTA) in Massachusetts serves 15 towns within a 400 square miles area in an area where the population triples in the summer with seasonal residents.
 CCRTA runs seven year-round fixed route lines, several on-demand and hybrid on-demand services, and three summer shuttle services.
 In 2021, CCRTA served approximately 2.5 million people with 98 drivers.

 Faced with driver shortages, CCRTA and Amalgamated Transit Union Local 1548 worked together and negotiated driver raises and $1,000 bonuses paid after 90-days.
 In addition, a six-step salary scale to reach the top pay grade was reduced to two steps.
 Drivers can now reach the top pay level within two years.